simple-acme/simple-acme.github.io/manual/renewal-management.md

 actually intend to create two very similar certificates, add the `‑‑id` parameter to make them unique and prevent overwrites based on the friendly name.

-You can also edit the `.renewal.json` file, but that's not recommended unless you are already familiar with this file format and have a backup ready.
+You can also edit the `.renewal.json` file using any text editor.

 ## Deleting/cancelling
 To cancel a renewal means that the certificate will not be renewed anymore.
 The certificate, bindings